habib85434/yaraku-inc/readme.md

 ```
 Step-2 : Setup laravel (API) <br />
 - Go to the src folder and rename .env.example to .env <br />
-- Create database and put database fill the created database credentials in the .env file
+- Create database and fill the database credentials in the .env file
 - Run the following commands in the terminal in the src directory
 ```
     - composer install